fayimora/brutehack-frontend/README.md

 # Brutehack

-Brutehack is an open source application thatis built mostly for colleges/universities to host programming competitions.
+BruteHack is an open source application that is built mostly for colleges/universities to host programming competitions.

+## How to run

+Coming soon...

 ## License